 20,000+ send a message to MLAs across BC: Save old-growth forests!

-On February 6, sixteen MLAs across the province received a visit from concerned constituents.
+On February 6, seventeen MLAs across the province received a visit from concerned constituents.

 More than a hundred people showed up to their constituency offices to deliver a letter signed by 20,000+ BC residents calling for the protection of the last intact stands of unprotected old-growth on Vancouver Island and endangered old-growth forests across the province.